-Beginning in August, 2024, I joined the IRS DMAF team full-time to implement self-service government through online forms.
-I still teach AEM Forms on Thursday afternoons from 2 - 4 PM for subscribers, but for 40 hours a week my full time job is applying my 20 years of form automation ideas at the IRS.
-Easy to use online forms dramatically improves the efficiency of our government by enabling citizens to interact with the IRS like we do with Amazon.com.
+Beginning in August 2024, I joined the IRS DMAF team full-time to implement self-service government through modern online forms.
+While continuing to teach AEM Forms weekly, my primary focus is applying over 20 years of form automation experience to real-world government solutions.
+Well-designed online forms significantly improve efficiency by enabling citizens to interact with government services as easily as they do with modern commercial platforms.

-I have implemented the following three best practices at the IRS since joining as a Provisional Employee this past August.
+I have implemented the following three best practices at the IRS since joining the IRS as a Provisional Employee in August 2024.
 These techniques and others should be implemented across the Federal Government to greatly improve our efficiency.

 Masking of TINS (Taxpayer Identification Numbers)